AdityaC4/adityac4.github.io/content/blog/22-09-25_first_llvm_patch.md

 I learned more than I expected:

 * About `constexpr`, sure.
 But also about Clang internals, how intrinsics flow through the frontend, and the lovely balance between AST and interpreter.
 * LLVM has a steep curve, but the community’s been welcoming and helpful.
-(Special thanks to @RKSimon and @tbaederr!)
+(Special thanks to the reviewers!)
 * It felt good to contribute something useful.
 Even if it's "just" `constexpr` for a few AVX intrinsics, it's a real feature used by real code.